AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/acxiom-prospect-suppression.md

 ## Use cases {#use-cases}
 Creating a Suppression List for Prospecting Datasets

-To help you better understand how and when you should use the Acxiom Prospect-Suppression Data Enhancement destination, here are sample use cases that Adobe Experience Platform customers can solve by using this destination.
+To help you better understand how and when you should use the Acxiom Prospect-Suppression destination, here are sample use cases that Adobe Experience Platform customers can solve by using this destination.

 ### Use case #1 {#use-case-1}
 Marketing professionals aiming to enhance the effectiveness of their outreach strategies often employ the creation of a suppression list.
 This list includes existing customers and specific segments, ensuring their exclusion from prospecting activities during targeted campaigns.
-This strategic approach helps refine the audience, avoid redundant communications, and contributes to a more focused and efficient marketing effort.
+This strategic approach helps refine the audience, avoids redundant communication, and contributes to a more focused and efficient marketing effort.
-*For mobile messaging platforms:*

 ## Prerequisites {#prerequisites}
 >[!IMPORTANT]